 Resource-Specific Mitigation Tables and Environmental Alignment Sheets are used to illustrate locations of and summarize specified mitigation for previously identified historical resources and TLU areas.
-Such locations have been identified via TLU studies conducted by Indigenous groups and archaeology baseline assessments conducted in relation to the Project for more than seven years.
-If a previously unidentified potential TLU area is observed in the field, the TLU Site Discovery Contingency Plan is followed.
+Such locations have been identified via TLU studies conducted by Indigenous groups and AIAs that have been conducted in relation to the Project for more than seven years.
+If a site or location is observed in the field that may be a previously unidentified TLU area, the TLU Site Discovery Contingency Plan is followed.

-Near the Hope area, the Indigenous Monitor participated in the implementation of the TLU Site Discovery Contingency Plan in areas where trees were identified as potentially culturally modified.
-Trees found during a CMT sweep were examined by the Indigenous Monitors and Environmental Inspectors on-site to collect initial information and the area was flagged off for additional evaluation.
+Near Hope, the Indigenous Monitors participated in the implementation of the TLU Site Discovery Contingency Plan in areas where trees were identified as potentially culturally modified.
+Trees found during a CMT sweep were examined by Indigenous Monitors and Environmental Inspectors on-site to collect initial information.
+The area was flagged off for additional evaluation.
 Resource Specialists and Knowledge Holders of Indigenous Monitors' communities were contacted for evaluation of the tree and potential mitigation.
-The engagement process with Indigenous groups was initiated to share information about the resource and seek feedback.
-The tree was determined to be culturally modified.
-The feature was flagged, a buffer was placed around the tree, and salvage efforts were coordinated to harvest the tree and relocate to interested communities determined through the consultation process.
+The tree was not determined to be culturally modified.
 Indigenous Monitors continue conducting CMT sweeps ahead of construction activity.